Atishay007/spring-boot-with-restful-web-services/README.md

 User username: user and password: It will be displayed in Console.
 Use these username and password and set these into Authorization column by selecting Authorization as "Basic"

+3.Implemented Spring Security In-memory basic authentication, please see: BasicAuthenticationHandler.java If sending request from PostMan, use Basic-Auth under Authorization tab and then set the user and password as given in above file